-Barren Meaning: What It Really Means in Context
+Barren Meaning: What It Really Means in Different Contexts

 “Barren” means unable to produce or sustain life, growth, or productivity.